AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-collection-migration.md

 1. Select **Create**.

 This runs a single job that migrates all existing old map collections into new map collections.
 No additional configuration is required.

+>[!NOTE]
+>
+> If the migration task fails you can check the View logs option by hovering over the Execution Id.

 ## Important notes